-4.2 Tabular Output
+5.2 Text Output

-Tabular output is available from the View menu, the Gateway or the Pdisp Toolbar.
+Text Output is available from the View menu, the Gateway or the Pdisp Toolbar.
 This output may include input data and results - if an analysis has been performed.
 The results are provided in both a full and condensed tabular form.
 The lists of tabulated output can be highlighted and then copied to the clipboard and pasted into most Windows type applications e.g. Word or Excel.
 The output can also be directly exported to various text or HTML formats by selecting Export from the File menu.